Gemitaiz

-Davide De Luca, better known as Gemitaiz (born 4 November 1988), is an Italian rapper.
+Davide De Luca (born 4 November 1988), known professionally as Gemitaiz, is an Italian rapper.
 Besides his solo work, he has collaborated with many artists, most notably the Italian rapper MadMan.
 He was born in Rome.
-From 2007 to 2011 he was a member of the "Xtreme Team", a collective of rappers from Rome.
-His debut solo album came out in May 2013, with the title “L'unico compromesso” (“The Only Compromise”).
+From 2007 to 2011 he was a member of the "Xtreme Team", a collective of rappers from Rome with Canesecco.
+His debut solo album came out in May 2013, with the title "L'unico compromesso" ("The Only Compromise").
 It ended up peaking at the #3 spot on the Italian charts.